 Boss X starts by reaming someone out.
 Publically.

-Then, with some agitation and intensity, Boss X turns to the rest of the staff and says: “I want you all to tell me the truth, the same as you would tell your colleagues.
+Then, with agitation and intensity, Boss X turns to the rest of the staff and says: “I want you all to tell me the truth, the same as you would tell your colleagues.
 We need to improve and we need to be able to help each other, so you need to tell me the truth if you think something we’re doing isn’t right.”

 Everyone agrees to tell the truth — but then every single staff member becomes very, very quiet.
 This silence is greatly soothing to Boss X, who feels vindicated that he is doing a good job — or else people would be telling him he’s not.